Sakinat-Folorunso/Transfer-Learning-for-Melanoma-Detection/README.md

 This repository contains the Python and Jupyter Notebook code used for a skin cancer detection study leveraging transfer learning techniques.

-This is the link to the dataset: https://www.kaggle.com/datasets/bilalakgz/brain-tumor-mri-dataset

 ### Project Overview

 The core objective of this project is to compare the performance of different Convolutional Neural Network (CNN) architectures, including a custom-built CNN and several pre-trained models, for classifying melanoma images.